Quantcast

 8. Thou Shall Doubt Themselves And Their Decisions Everyday

 This is just a part of the package.
 It will feel like you're flying and liberated one moment, only to feel as though you are going to crash into something the next.
 My best advice would be to write down affirmations every morning to serve as a reminder of your purpose.
-The 5 Minute Journal is super useful in helping you keep your eyes on the prize and organizing your thoughts.
+The 5 Minute Journal is super useful in helping you keep your eyes on the prize and organize your thoughts.
 I would also try some form of meditation to ease your anxieties.

 Finally, find a little time to read books that will help you work through doubting yourself.
 My favorite one as of late is Outwitting the Devil by Napoleon Hill.
 Hill discusses how fear, doubt, and procrastination all serve as forces of “evil" that keep us from realizing and reaching our truest potential.